-By some series of terrestrial incidents, the rock types to be found in the parish of Martley (Map), and in particular at one small site, enable an examination of samples from different periods probably without equal in the country.
+By some series of terrestrial incidents, the rock types to be found in the parish of Martley (Location Map), and in particular at one small site, enable an examination of samples from different periods probably without equal in the country.

 The Teme Valley Geological Society is based in Martley, Worcestershire, in the valley of the River Teme.
 The Teme is the longest tributary of Great Britain’s longest river, the Severn.
 It rises on the Kerry Hills, Powys, Wales and flows, often tumultuously for over 80 miles through wild and lonely countryside to its confluence with the Severn, a mile or so south and downstream of Worcester.
 As this is a web site devoted to geology that will of course be its theme, but for those of you who have not visited this region please do.
 We could just as easily have created a resource focussing on the wonderful walking that this hilly, wooded, border landscape offers, or on the fifty Norman churches that dot what is surely one of England’s most picturesque valleys.
 Perhaps the wide swathes of cherry, damson, hawthorn and apple blossom are reason enough to visit or maybe Shelsley Walsh, the world’s oldest continuously run motor car competition.
 Come to see this uniquely sited hill climb with delightful Norman church from Tufa rock and recently restored and working water mill.
 But this site is about geology and the largest deposits of tufa or travertine rock in England are one of the many attractions, bringing us back to our main theme……